 Arizona Supreme Court Committee on Character and Fitness

-Purpose: The Committee members are responsible for the investigation and recommendation of applicants for admission to the practice of law in Arizona.
-Committee members review applications and attend hearings for further investigation of applicants.
+Purpose: The Committee members are responsible for the investigation andrecommendation of applicants for admission to the practice of law in Arizona.
+Committee members review all applications which total approximately 1,200 per year and attend hearings for further investigation of applicants.

-Openings: Two appointments may be made by the Arizona Supreme Court to fill one attorney and one non-attorney position.
+Openings: One appointment will be made by the Arizona Supreme Court.
 The State Bar Board of Governors is asked to submit three nominations per opening to the Court for its ultimate selection.

-Term: Initial term of four years, with the possibility of reappointment.
+Term: Initial appointment of four years, with the possibility of reappointment.

 An application form must be submitted to the State Bar by Wednesday, September 7, 2016.
 For additional information contact Nina Benham at 602.340.7329 or Nina.Benham@staff.azbar.org.